mrityunjaybiswas/GameOfK8/README.md

 ###3.1 To Deploy the API as POD
 ==================================================================================================================================================

-Its time to land on everyones favorite kubernetes, and as its a demo for now I am using minikube on my windows system:
+Its time to land on everyone’s favourite Kubernetes, and as its a demo for now I am using minikube on my windows system:

 To start minikube : minikube start

-To Deploythe Application I have made it very simple so we need only two things :
+To Deploy the Application I have made it very simple so we need only two things :

-1. Deployement
+1. Deployment
 2. Service
 Create a namespace with name employeedata : kubectl create ns employeedata